 With the recent COVID-19 crisis, it’s easy to forget that it is certainly not the only virus that we’re being exposed to.
-While there is no vaccination for COVID-19 yet, there is a vaccination for influenza: the common flu shot.
+While there is no vaccination for COVID-19, there is a vaccination for influenza.
+Prevent your workers from getting the flu with the flu shot.
 As companies search for ways to combat the challenges created by COVID-19, an easy solution is to protect employees in ways that are already established.

 How do the flu and COVID-19 interact?

 On average the flu, which is very different than a cold, kills an estimated 3,500 Australians each year from complications such as pneumonia and severe dehydration.
 The seasonal flu, when it is complicated, can bring risks such as shortness of breath, secondary complications, and COPD with asthma exacerbation.
 COVID-19 brings complications of severe respiratory issues that can often come on extremely quickly.